zusizusi/autoware.universe/system/autoware_system_monitor/README.md

 ### Operation confirmed platform

 - PC system intel core i7

+The following "once confirmed" platforms (or their successor) need to be tested again with the latest environment.

-- NVIDIA Jetson AGX Xavier
+- ~~NVIDIA Jetson AGX Xavier~~
-- Raspberry Pi4 Model B
+- ~~Raspberry Pi4 Model B~~

 ## How to use